10 Premium Investment Immigration Programs for UHNWIs

 Next door to Jersey, in the Channel Islands off the coast of Normandy, lies Guernsey.

 And why is Guernsey such a good option?
-Well,by getting residency in Guernsey, you can get most of the benefits of being a resident in the United Kingdom.
+Well, by getting residency in Guernsey, you can get most of the benefits of being a resident in the United Kingdom.

-In order to qualify fro the second investment, you must start a company that will create jobs and benefit the local economy.
 Alternatively, you can invest in an existing company, but you’ll need to have a full-time and active role in managing it yourself.

-For both options, you can bring your spouse and children under 18.
-However, it is important to note that with these options, Guernsey is quite selective in who they let in due to their population management efforts.
+However, it’s important to note that with these options, Guernsey is quite selective in who they let in due to their population management efforts.
 You must also plan to settle in Guernsey for at least 10 months of the year.

-After five years, you can apply for permanent residency and, after another year, citizenship.
 Due to their strong connection to the UK, this can be a great passport to have.
-In most cases, it is accepted as the same thing.
+In most cases, it’s accepted as the same thing.

-For more details on this investment immigration program, check out our Guernsey Permanent Residence by Investment Guide.
+For more details on this investment immigration program, check out our Guernsey permanent residence by investment guide.

 3. The Cayman Islands – Residence by Investment

-Beyond the beautiful scenery, tax-friendly policies, and excellent quality of life, the Cayman Islands offers several premium options for investment immigration.
+Beyond the beautiful scenery, tax-friendly policies and excellent quality of life, the Cayman Islands offers several premium options for investment immigration.

-The first is as a person with independent means.
-This residency permit is valid for 25 years and allows you to bring your family.
-However, there are certain financial requirements associated with it.
-You must invest US$1.2 million in the country, maintain a bank account balance of US$500,000, and have an independent annual income of approximately US$150,000 from sources outside the islands.
+You must invest US$1.2 million in the country, maintain a bank account balance of US$500,000 and have an independent annual passive income of approximately US$150,000 from sources outside the islands.
 Additionally, there are various fees that must be paid annually to renew the permit.

 The second option is through a certificate of direct investment.
-With this option you will also receive a 25-year residency permit that will allow you to bring your family.
-However, you will be required to invest US$1.2 million in a business that creates jobs and hires at least 30% local workers.
+With this option, you will also receive a 25-year residency permit that will allow you to bring your family.

 A third option is to have a substantial business presence in the country.
 To qualify, you must prove you are in a senior management position or own at least 10% of the shares in a business in an approved industry – mainly financial and legal services.